abhishek0795/Conway-s-Game-of-Life-Using-Python/README.md

 ### Step 2:

-       Pause the game if you want to stop the game in between.
+       Click on Pause button if you want to hold the game in between.

 <img src="./Output_Images/Step-2.png" alt="step-2">

 ### Step 3:

-       Resume the game if you want to again start the game.
+       Click on Resume button if you want to again start the game.

 <img src="./Output_Images/Step-3.png" alt="step-3">

 ### Step 4:

-       Reset the game if you want to play the game from beginning.
+       Click on Reset button if you want to play the game from beginning.

 <img src="./Output_Images/Step-4.png" alt="step-4">